okube-ai/laktory/docs/concepts/pipeline.md

 reading, transforming, and writing data.

 A pipeline is structured as a sequence of nodes.
-Each node generates a DataFrame by reading a source, applying transformations, and optionally writing the output to a sink.
+Each node generates a dataframe by reading a source, applying transformations, and optionally writing the output to a sink.

 ```yaml